 3. Protect veteran trees: older trees and mother trees help establish and maintain fungal connections over time, acting as hubs.

 4. Keep soils moist: fungal networks depend on moisture; droughts, drainage or global warming can dry out soils.
-Mulching soil helps retain moisture, along with shading, and maintaining understorey vegetation.
+Mulching soil and maintaining understorey vegetation helps retain moisture.

 5. Support research and citizen science exploring soil health and fungi.

-Obtaining more key information about mycorrhizal ecology and these hidden networks isn’t just academically interesting, it has real implications for how we restore woodlands, plant resilient forests and respond to climate change.
-UK forests hold huge potential for carbon storage and biodiversity – but these positive effects can only be realised if we care for what’s below the surface as much as what’s above.
+Obtaining more key information about the mycorrhizal network isn’t just academically interesting, it has real implications for how we restore woodlands, plant resilient forests and respond to climate change on a global scale.
+UK forests hold huge potential for carbon storage and biodiversity, but these positive effects can only be realised if we care for what’s below the surface as much as what’s above.

-If forests do communicate underground via a wood wide web of forest fungi, then through research across the global map, good management, restoring soil health and protecting fungal diversity, we can make them healthier and better equipped to face the uncertain climate we’re moving into.
+If forests do communicate underground via a “wood wide web” of forest fungi, then through research across the global map, restoring soil health and protecting fungal diversity, we can make them healthier and better equipped to face the uncertain climate we’re moving into.